 The Kalsubai trek provides views of several famous forts, including Alang, Madan, and Kulang.
 The hikes to these peaks are strenuous.
 On a clear day, you also get imposing views of other surrounding forts such as Harihargad, Harishchandragad, and Ratangad.
 Many experienced trekkers combine these treks for added adventure.

-The Kalsubai trek is also a very popular night trek making it a good choice for trekking trips for students.
+The Kalsubai trek is also one of the popular night treks near Mumbai making it a good choice for trekking trips for students.
 Trekkers flock here for the brilliant views of the sunrise!
-Make sure to check out our Night Trek to Kalsubai package which offers best value for money.

 - Nearest Railway Station: Kasara Railway Station (52 km)